Share

 Furthermore, amendments to the DFSA’s AML, CTF, and Sanctions Module aligned the regulatory body’s rules with new regulations and guidelines at the UAE Federal level.

-In 2023, the DFSA solidified its international partnerships and commitment to regulatory cooperation by signing a total of 115 bilateral MoUs, five multilateral MoUs, and eight innovation agreements.
+Since its establishment, the DFSA solidified its international partnerships and commitment to regulatory cooperation by signing a total of 115 bilateral MoUs, five multilateral MoUs, and eight innovation agreements.

 In keeping with the goal of safeguarding and enhancing the cybersecurity landscape within the DIFC, the DFSA continued to embrace technology and digital transformation as crucial drivers of efficiency, transparency, and security.